-COVID-19 is scary.
-Custody exchanges in the pandemic terrify many parents.
+Custody exchanges in the COVID-19 pandemic terrify many parents.
 You may be wondering: can I deny parenting due to Covid-19?
 Or, can my ex deny parenting time to me?
 The short answer is “no”.
 We recommend compliance with all existing court orders.
 If your court order provides requires parenting time exchanges, then follow the court order.
+If you do not have a child custody order, contact a Marin Family Law Attorney today.

 There are exceptions to this rule.
 For instance, what if your child or the other co-parent has COVID-19?
 The answer to this question depends on your custody order.
 If you are able to speak to the co-parent in a safe manner, the first step is to communicate regarding the infection.
 If this does not work, we recommend you contact your family law attorney to assist you.
 Our experienced San Francisco Bay Area family law attorneys at Warren Major LLP are here to serve you during the most difficult of times.
 This article provides helpful insights to be aware of during the COVID-19 pandemic.